-Your application must be submitted by e-mail not later than 3:30 pm, 23 January 2023.
-If you do not receive an acknowledgement of receipt of your application within 24 hours of applying, please contact: James Evans 087-169 9098 or Yvonne Corrigan 087-227 5029 or Recruitment@dppireland.ie
+Your CV and application form must be submitted by e-mail not later than 3:30 pm, 2 November 2023.
+If you do not receive an acknowledgement of receipt of your application within 2 working days of applying, please contact: Shane Breen (01-8588446) Traci Peake (01-8588446) or Recruitment@dppireland.ie

-The onus is on each applicant to ensure that they are in receipt of all communication from this Office in relation to this competition.
-The Office of the Director of Public Prosecutions accepts no responsibility for communication not accessed or received by an applicant.
-It is the candidate's responsibility to make sure that the contact details specified on the application form are accurate.
+The onus is on each applicant to ensure that they are in receipt of all communication from the Office of the Director of Public Prosecutions.
+The Office accepts no responsibility for communication not accessed or received by an applicant.
+It is the candidate's responsibility to make sure that the contact details specified on the CV and application form are accurate.
+It is also the candidate's responsibility to ensure that all relevant folders are checked for emails which might have been caught up in spam/ security checks.